pinnecke/karbonit/book/README.md

 > You find the latest stable snapshot on [carbonspec.org](http://www.carbonspec.org)

-## Jakson Developer Documentation
+## Karbonit Developer Documentation

-The sources of current Jakson Developer Documentation are located in the `jakson-devdoc/latest` directory.
+The sources of current Karbonit Developer Documentation are located in the `karbonit-devdoc/latest` directory.
 The Developer Documentation is formatted with  markdown, and built with [MdBook](https://github.com/rust-lang-nursery/mdBook).

 To build the specification book, type in your bash
 ```
-$ cd jakson-devdoc/latest
+$ cd karbonit-devdoc/latest
 $ mdbook build
 ```

-> You find the latest stable snapshot on [jakson-devdocs.org](http://www.jakson-devdocs.org)
+> You find the latest stable snapshot on [karbonit-devdocs.org](http://www.karbonit-devdocs.org)